-OSHA Kentucky Certification
+OSHA Kentucky Online Training

 OSHA regulations keep you and those around you safe at work.
 To clarify the requirements in Kentucky and on the federal level, we’re going to go over Kentucky’s state plan, what that means for employees and employers, the importance of safety training, and where you can get your OSHA Kentucky training.

 The federal Occupational Safety and Health Act (OSH Act) allows states to assume their own occupational safety and health responsibilities as long as they're "at least as effective" as the federal program.